 Beach House Center for Recovery: Compassionate Gender-Specific Treatment

-From personalized inpatient treatment to continuing care with flexible outpatient options, we provide an integrated program designed to address the complex nature of addiction and help patients achieve long-term freedom from addiction.
+From personalized inpatient treatment and gender-specific rehab to continuing care with flexible outpatient options, we provide an integrated program designed to address the complex nature of substance misuse and help patients achieve long-term freedom from their substance use disorder.